vjabhi000985/MLflow_Prefect_Orchestration/README.md

 ## Using MLflow for Experiment Tracking and Model Management
+### Intoduction
+This project takes sentiment analysis to the next level by seamlessly integrating MLflow for robust experiment tracking, model management, and improved reproducibility.
+Also, it uses the Prefect for that helps us build organized and efficient data pipelines, especially for machine learning.
+It allows us to:
+- Break down complex tasks: Prefect lets you divide your data processing or machine learning workflow into smaller, reusable steps called tasks.
+- Manage task order: It cleverly manages the order in which these tasks run, ensuring everything happens at the right time.
+- Keep an eye on progress: Prefect monitors your workflows as they run, catching any errors and offering visualizations to help you troubleshoot.

 ### Given Tasks are :
 - [✅] Integrate MLflow into your existing machine learning projects.
 - [✅] Train machine learning models while logging relevant information with MLflow.